How to apply for a PhD Programme in Economics?

 - Evidence of qualifications (transcripts)

 - Evidence of English proficiency where required

 The research proposal should give a detailed description of your planned research project, touching on the following points:

 - Your research questions and their relation to previous work on the topic or field.
 Please tell us what new contributions your work will bring to your topic.

 - A rough outline of your research that will lead to a dissertation

 - References to the relevant literature and materials to be used

 Applications may be submitted at any point during the year.
 Most PhD students begin their programmes in late August, so we recommend that you begin the process as early as possible in the academic year.

 The School has limited funding available for select applications.
-N.B. we will only consider applications for funding from students who have completed their online applications (including references) and been made a formal offer by the University before our funding deadline of 28th February 2019.
+N.B. we will only consider applications for funding from students who have completed their online applications (including references) and been made a formal offer by the University.
 Please note on your formal University application that you are seeking "School funding".